Easter Offensive: Miscalculation

 Bearing the initial brunt of the attack would be the 3rd Division, which had been created in October 1971 and was located in an arc of outposts near the DMZ, to replace departing American troops.
 To create the new unit, the 1st Division (arguably ARVN's best unit) was stripped of its 2nd Regiment and the 11th Armored Cavalry was brought up from the I Corps reserve.
 Both units were experienced, well-trained, well-equipped, and well-led.
 The 3rd Division's other two regiments, the 56th and 57th were made up of recaptured deserters, men released from jail, and regional and provincial forces.
 It was led by cast-off officers and sergeants from other units.
 Like other ARVN units at this stage of the conflict, the division suffered from a dearth of American advisors, who then served only at regimental, brigade, and divisional headquarters.

 Because of the general belief that the North Vietnamese would not violate the sacrosanct boundary, the unit was stationed in the relatively "safe" area directly below the DMZ.
-The division was commanded by newly-promoted Brigadier General Vũ Văn Giai, the former deputy commander of the 1st Division.
+The division was commanded by newly promoted Brigadier General Vũ Văn Giai, the former deputy commander of the 1st Division.
 The I Corps commander, Lieutenant General Hoàng Xuân Lãm, was an officer who epitomized the indecision and the ineffectiveness of Saigon's command structure, as had been discovered all too blatantly during Operation Lam Son 719.
-Lam concentrated on administrative matters and left tactical decisions to his subordinate commanders.
+Lãm concentrated on administrative matters and left tactical decisions to his subordinate commanders.
 Considering the circumstances, that was a workable solution only as long as his division commanders encountered no major difficulties.

 U.S. intelligence had been squabbling over a possible PAVN attack across the DMZ attack during the months preceding the offensive.
 DIA analysts "cautiously" predicted such a contingency, but the CIA downplayed the possibility.
-General Lam's American advisors agreed with his assessment that a blatant North Vietnamese violation of the Geneva Accord was unlikely.
+General Lãm's American advisors agreed with his assessment that a blatant North Vietnamese violation of the Geneva Accord was unlikely.

 When the weekend of Easter 1972 arrived, General Giai had planned to rotate the operational areas of his 56th Regiment (along the central DMZ) with the 2nd Regiment (around the artillery base at Camp Carroll in the west).
 Because of a truck shortage, the units were moved simultaneously and became hopelessly intermixed and disorganized.
 At 11:30 on 30 March, both unit headquarters shut down their radios, for the exchange of operational areas.
 With communications fragmented, its units entangled, and the weather bad enough to prevent aerial operations, the 3rd Division offered the massed PAVN forces to the north an irresistible target.